How I chose my specialisations as a translator

 Why is it important choose a specialisation?

 Many posts have been written about the importance of specialising.
-Since my language combinations are common I have found it productive to have strong specialisations, even if I have to keep reminding some agencies what these specialisations are!
+Since my language combinations are common I have found it useful to have strong specialisations, even if I have to keep reminding some agencies what these specialisations are!
 If you specialise it becomes a lot easier to be seen as an expert because you can focus your CPD efforts on that specialisation.
 It will also help you target your marketing because you only need to reach prospects who will require the type of texts you work on.